What should you ask your doctor about endometrial cancer?

 - What risks or side effects should I expect?

-- What are the chances of recurrence of my cancer with the treatment programs we have discussed?
+- What are the chances my cancer will come back with the treatments we have discussed?

 - Should I follow a special diet?